swiftlang/swift-org-website/_posts/2022-08-30-swift-nio-imap.md

 The `ChannelHandler`s support transparent literals, IMAP capabilities, and all of the rest of the functionality of SwiftNIO IMAP.
 They're powerful building blocks for IMAP applications on both the server and client.

-# What’s Next
+## What’s Next

 The version of SwiftNIO IMAP we’re releasing today is still a prototype.
 We want to solicit feedback from the community.

 We’ve done extensive testing of the project’s code and we believe that it’s close to being “production ready”.
 But we would love to have design discussions on the Swift forums about what is missing, and which bits and pieces could be improved.

-# Get Involved
+## Get Involved

 Your feedback, experience, and contributions are very welcome!

- * Get started by trying out the SwiftNIO IMAP library on GitHub. (link?)
+ * Get started by trying out [the SwiftNIO IMAP library on GitHub](https://github.com/apple/swift-nio-imap/).
- * Discuss the library, suggest improvements and get help in the Swift forums. (link?)
+ * Discuss the library, suggest improvements and get help in [the Swift forums](https://forums.swift.org).
  * Open issues for problems you find.
- * Contribute pull requests to fix any issues
+ * Contribute pull requests to fix any issues.